Synthetic Vs. Down Insulation

 Down tends to last longer, and the feathers themselves allow for more breathability than synthetic insulations.
 Your average synthetic jacket will lose much of its warmth over 5-7 years, depending on wear, compared with your average down jacket that with equal care can retain its warmth for10-20 years.
 Down also has a higher resiliency after being compressed than synthetic insulations, so after being unpacked a down jacket will regain its shape more quickly.

 Synthetic jackets are more durable when it comes to abrasion.
 If you climb that last chimney pitch in the dark wearing your synthetic puffy coat and put some holes in it, no big deal.
-If you put holes in your down jacket, the down will leak out.
-Down also tends to be more expensive.
+If you put holes in your down coat, the filling will leak out like the first winter snow.
+That white fluffy stuff that comes from birds also tends to be more expensive.

 Hydrophobic down, which is a new technology becoming available on the market is an attempt to solve down insulation's greatest drawback - its vulnerability to moisture.
 New nano-technology coatings are designed to postpone the down from absorbing moisture and allow it to dry faster once it does become wet.
 These developments in down are a relatively new technology but should be watched.
 The potential here is exciting.